Black-Kamelia/Sprinkler/binary-transcoders/README.md

 Basically, the `EncoderOutput` is an adapter that serves to map the behavior of an object to that of something similar to an `OutputStream`.
 It is used to output the encoded data, and is passed to the `Encoder` when encoding.
-Indeed, say we want to output the encoded to *stdout*, here's an example of how we would do it:
+Indeed, say we want to output the encoded data to *stdout*, here's an example of how we could do it:

 ```kt
 val stdoutEncoderOutput = EncoderOutput { byte -> print(byte) }